werefkin/oct-python-gui/README.md

 Run `main.py`

 ## Calibration vector (amplitude-based correction)
 Calibration allows to linearize wavelength-domain signals and eliminate nonlinearities of spectral interferograms in k-space.
-The calibration vector is determined using an amplitude approach: after interferogram processing, peak positions are determined, and evaluated to be linearized (in the ideal k-space the distanes are constant).
+The calibration vector is determined using an amplitude approach: after interferogram processing, peak positions are determined, and evaluated to be linearized (in the ideal k-space the spacing is constant).
 An example of the generation of the vector is given in './generate_calibration_vector'.
 Certain parameters, such as gaussian filter width, peak height etc should be adjusted manually.

 ## Limitations
-The speed of the step-scan approach seems limited due to (1) the loop rate in Python and (2) If on Windows, the minimum timer time resolution in Windows is 1 ms; therefore 1 kHz seems to be a limit.
+The speed of the step-scan approach seems limited due to (1) the loop rate in Python and (2) If on Windows, the minimum system timer resolution in Windows of 1 ms; therefore 1 kHz seems to be an ultimate limit.
+For quick measurements, dump the entire b-scan buffer at once, not using python, while use the gui for setting the parameters and postprocessing.

 # Struture of components